Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 "Dude, they’re always flipping."

 Hurt laughed again.
 He paused, half-turned and gave Coombes a thoughtful look.
 "What about you?
-I imagine you’ll be recalled soon…"
+I imagine you’ll be recalled soon..."

 "JETS is gonna fuckin’ explode," Coombes predicted.
 "Gao, here, the Enemy finally bein’ out in the open...
 Dudes are gonna line up to be an exo scout.
 I’m probably gonna be responsible for trainin’ or some shit."

 "You’ll be good at it," Hurt said.

 "That’s the plan."
 Coombes turned and offered a hand.
 "Look, I gotta head back out to the battle site.
 There are still two drones unaccounted-for, an’ God only knows what’s comin’ up over the next few days.
-So just in case…"
+So just in case..."

 "Yeah."
 Hurt shook his hand.
 "It’s been a pleasure, Coombes.
 I learned a lot."